ppatrzyk/gitbi/README.md

 [In Progress]

-_Gitbi_ is a lightweight business intelligence application that reads all data from a git repository.
+_Gitbi_ is a lightweight business intelligence application that reads all queries from a git repository.
 This design enables you to write and commit SQL queries directly to git repo and have _Gitbi_ display them.

 ## Configuration

-_Gitbi_ requires the following to run
+_Gitbi_ requires the following to run:

 ### Repository with saved queries